Holacracy the New Organizational Governance for a Rapidly Changing World

 Why isn’t it working anymore?

 I don’t think anyone can expect that traditional organizational governance is going to work forever.
-Thanks to IT and how mobile everything is becoming, there are fewer barriers in place and people are capable of much more than they were before the internet.
-This is why old management systems don’t work anymore.
+Thanks to technology (IT) and how mobile everything is becoming, there are fewer barriers in place and people are capable of much more than they were before the internet, behaviours are also changing.
+This fast moving world is also asking companies to be more innovative and agile.
+This is why I think old management systems don’t work anymore.
 People can do so much more and old structures and rules stifle them too much.
 Research has shown that hierarchical management:

 - Reduces human creativity